JoseQuintas/hwgui_fork/contrib/qrcode/qrencode/Readme.txt

 "QR-Code-generator"

+2025-04-19   DF7BE   Project moved from contrib/qrencode to contrib/qrcode/qrencode by Jose M. Quintas
 2025-02-07   DF7BE   Project "qrencode" now finished.
 2025-02-01   DF7BE   Port of qrcodegenerator.c for non C99 standard compiler started.
                      The committed version is only ready for C99, be patient,